How the BPM system works

 Continuous process improvement

 There is no need to involve the IT department to streamline processes.
-Solution support (in the format of?)
+It is enough to have the expertise

 New ideas can be quickly tested and analyzed for their effectiveness in practice.